-Arsenal has submitted an offer for the Chile star that matches Barcelona's valuation but must now convince the forward to choose the Gunners over his other suitors
+Arsenal have submitted an offer for the Chile star that matches Barcelona's valuation but must now convince the forward to choose them over his other suitors

 The Gunners boss will meet Sanchez's agent in Brazil this week to convince the forward that he should move to the Londoners ahead of the other clubs competing for his signature.

 Liverpool are set to request Sanchez as part of a possible part-exchange deal that could take Luis Suarez to Barcelona, while Manchester United and Juventus also have a strong interest in signing the Chilean.